jrremy/stock-crypto-portfolio-manager/README.md

 ## Development Status

-This project is actively in development—my hands are still dirty.
+This project is in development - my hands are still dirty.
 Here's what I'm currently working on:

 - **Finishing up** the business logic of the backend
 - **Polishing** the frontend UI/UX